-Week 8-9: Statistics

-- Sampling

-- Central limit Theorem

-- Confidence interval

-- Introductory econometrics (regressions)
+Week 9: Introductory econometrics (regressions)/Reviews

-- 1. The actual coverage and the schedule may be revised as the course evolves.

-- 2. Topics marked with a "" will be covered only if we have enough time.
+- 1. The actual coverage and the schedule may be revised as the course evolves. - 2.
+Topics marked with a "" will be covered only if we have enough time.

 4. Miscellaneous

 Disabilities: To ensure that disability-related concerns are properly addressed from the beginning, students with disabilities who require reasonable accommodations to participate in this class are asked to see me as soon as possible.